 Then as a result of an ownership dispute, Milton Duffield was also killed and buried on the property.

-These events didn’t escape notice of the residents of Arizona Territory.
+These events didn’t escape notice of Arizona Territory residents.
 Newspapers built on this reputation and noted rumors of strange phenomenon reported in the area of the Brunckow Cabin.
-Newspaper accounts also told of many other killings there.
-They revealed these happened in this area between 1860 and 1881, as many as 17 more!
+Newspaper accounts told readers about many other killings there.
+They revealed these happened in this area between 1860 and 1881, as many as 17 more!5

 A May 20, 1881 issue of Prescott’s Arizona Democrat wrote about the multiple burial sites that could be found in the cabin’s surroundings.
 The reporter recalled that miners stated they passed up prospecting in the Brunckow site.
 They’d heard of agonized ghostly apparitions haunting the cabin and grounds.